 Most of the clients who come to see me are dealing with worry (or, in clinical terms, anxiety) in one sense or another: Here are some of the questions that I hear most frequently, all of which stem from worry:

-“Should I stay in this relationship?
 “What if I make the wrong decision?”
 “Is what I’m feeling ‘normal’?”
 “What career would be right for me?”
 “What will my family think?”
 “Am I sufficiently prepared?
 “Will I ever meet the right person for me?”
 “Suppose the situation doesn’t work out?”
-“I’m nervous about this upcoming job interview (or date or meeting or performance or…)” "Do I drink too much?"
-“I wonder if I’ll be able to handle the stress (or the travel or the demands or the responsibilities)” etc., etc.
+“I’m nervous about this upcoming job interview (or date or meeting or performance or…)” “I wonder if I’ll be able to handle the stress (or the travel or the demands or the responsibilities)” etc., etc.

 The first thing I ask you to keep in mind about worry is this: Worry is a process undertaken by our minds to retrieve undesirable events from the past or the future and recreate them in the present.

 Please re-read the sentence above – it is absolutely fundamental to an enlightened, productive view of worry.
 Specifically, if creating the undesirable outcome in your mind allows you to take steps to prevent it or reduce its impact, then the worry is productive.
 If not, it is useless and counterproductive.
 You are simply producing an unwanted experience in the present that could be left in the past, or that might never occur in the future.
 In general, a state of inner calm is the best place from which to make decisions and take actions, and inner calm by definition excludes worry and anxiety.
 From that peaceful, centered place you have the fullest and clearest access to the wisdom and the abilities that are uniquely yours which will help guide you to the best possible decision for you at the moment.